 This difference arises from the fact that the VSH formalism represents the global astrometric signal as an orthogonal expansion over the full sky, where the power at a given harmonic degree is obtained by integrating contributions from all directions.
-As a result, local variations in source density tend to average out and primarily affect the statistical uncertainty rather than biasing the recovered harmonic power.
+As a result, local variations in source density tend to average out and mainly contribute to statistical uncertainty rather than introducing a bias in the recovered harmonic power.

 In contrast, the HDC method relies on pairwise correlations between sources at given angular separations.
 For a non-uniform sky distribution, certain angular bins become over- or under-sampled, leading to biased correlation estimates and increased leakage between correlation components.
 Consequently, the HDC approach is significantly more sensitive to sky inhomogeneities than the VSH-based analysis.